flecoqui/devlabs/Lab2/README.md

 - sign in with Azure CLI,
 - use Azure CLI to create, update and remove resources deployed in Azure,
 - use Azure CLI and ARM template to deploy resources in Azure,
-- use Azure CLI and ARM template to deploy resources in Azure,
 - use Azure Cognitive Service Computer Vision.

 ### Prerequisites